Pixep/coap-testserver-docker/README.md

 docker run --name coap-test-server -d --rm -p 172.16.177.50:5683:5683/udp aleravat/coap-test-server:latest
 ```

+You can also get the current IP address of the container from its id.
+Use `docker ps` to identify its id, and then `docker inspect <id> | grep IPAddress`.

 ### Credits

 Thanks to Jens Dede, whose Docker 'coap-testserver' was the base for this work.